-The project took six months to complete, with Janice + Greg designing and building a majority on their own as a labour of love.
-The interior is divided into four sections: a marble bar with USB chargers, a dining section, a creative play-space, and a carefully curated retail section in the back.
-There's also a sidewalk cafe and a large, sunlit patio space in back with an outdoor play area for kids.
+The project took six months to complete, with Janice and her husband Greg designing and building a majority on their own as a labour of love.
+The interior is divided into four sections: a front marble bar with USB plug-ins (and free wifi), a large dining room section with artisanal wood tables, a creative play-space for kids that includes iPads, art supplies, puzzles and educational games, and a reading nook within a library for all ages.
+A front sidewalk cafe faces N Williams bike trail, and there's a large back private patio with a risk-play area for kids.

 Poa serves up simple, wholesome foods along with espresso drinks, wine, beer and a full bar for entertaining.
 The cafe hosts many classes, lessons, workshops and events that expose children of all ages (and adults) to different cultural perspectives and diverse forms of creativity.
 It takes a community to raise a child.